August 25, 2015

 Early MGBs came with real water temperature gauges with numbers that told you exactly how hot the coolant was.
 In degrees, usually Fahrenheit.
 This allowed you to use your own judgment to determine what to do about it, like for instance stop or keep going.
 Later MGBs, like for instance ours, have only three marks on the gauge, Cold, Hot, and Normal.
 Cold and Hot are useless, and Normal is totally presumptuous, as if only a single temperature in the wide spectrum of perfectly acceptable engine temperatures is considered "Normal".

 In an MGB, Normal is 100-110 degrees hotter than whatever the ambient temperature is.
 If it's a balmy 75 degrees outside, the gauge needle is straight in the middle, right where the thermostat opens.
 Anything warmer, though, and the needle starts to climb, which in our current automotive culture is a sure-fire indication of a major problem.
-We want things to be Normal, all the time.
-Modern gauge manufacturers understand this cultural need, and produce gauges that indicate Normal over a wide range of temperatures.
+Modern drivers want things to be Normal, all the time.
+Modern gauge manufacturers understand this cultural need, and produce coolant gauges that indicate Normal over a wide range of temperatures.

 Between about 180 and 210 degrees, a modern gauge will point right in the middle.
 At 220 it may start to creep upward, but not until it reaches around 250 will it get your attention, assuming you're not on your cell phone and are actually paying attention.
 Otherwise you'll have to wait until the steam and pungent odor of boiling anti-freeze pour into the cockpit.
 Our gauge isn't one of those modern gauges.
 At 220—"Normal" on a 110-degree day—our gauge is only millimeters from the H mark.
 Which is why we learned to ignore it.